AnneKlaverGH/Project01-Write-A-Data-Science-Blog-Post/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, we were interested in using the Seattle Airbnb Open Data to gain insight into:
+In this project, we analyse the AirBnb Seattle Dataset following the CRISP-DM process (Cross-Industry Standard Process for Data Mining), a standard for analyzing data that consists of six major phases:

-1.
+1. Business Understanding
-2.
+2. Data Understanding
-3.
+3. Data Preparation
-4.
+4. Modeling
+5. Evaluation
+6. Deployment

+For an initial data exploration and to gain a better business understanding of the domain, we will answer the following questions:

+1. What is the distribution of prices among neighbourhoods?
+2. Are there more conditions towards renters for renting expensive listings?
+3. What are the aspects of a listing that correlate most with the price of a listing?
+4. To what extent can we predict the market price for new listings?

 ## File Descriptions <a name="files"></a>

-The notebook available here showcases work related to the above questions.
+The notebook available shows work related to the above questions.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@anneklaver1996).
+The main findings of the code can be found at the blogpost available [here](https://medium.com/@anneklaver1996).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>